neondatabase/website/content/docs/guides/koyeb.md

 ## Delete the example application and Neon database

-To delete the example application and the Neon PostgreSQL database and avoid incurring any charges, follow these steps:
+To delete the example application on Koyeb to avoid incurring any charges, follow these steps:

-1. From the Neon dashboard, click "Settings" for the database and click "Delete project".
-Follow the instructions.
+1. From the Koyeb [control panel](https://app.koyeb.com/), select the App to delete.
-1. From the Koyeb control panel, select the App to delete.
+1. On the **Settings** tab, select **Danger Zone** and click **Delete**.

-1. Under the "Settings" tab, click the "Delete" button and follow the instructions.
+To delete your Neon project, refer to [Delete a project](/docs/manage/projects#delete-a-project) for instructions.